Streaky the Supercat

-Streaky the Supercat is a fictional superhero cat that appears in comic books published by DC Comics.
+Streaky the Supercat is a superhero cat that appears in American comic books published by DC Comics.
 He first appeared in Action Comics #261 (February 1960) and was created by Jerry Siegel and Jim Mooney.

 He is Supergirl's pet cat who gained superpowers through exposure to X-Kryptonite; such as flight, super-strength, super-speed, invulnerability, and enhanced vision abilities, among other Kryptonian powers.
-His distinctive mark is a lightning bolt in his fur running along both sides.
+His distinctive mark is a lightning bolt running along both sides of his fur.
 He is also a member of the Legion of Super-Pets, with other super-powered animals like Krypto, Beppo, and Comet.

 Publication history

 Streaky the Supercat first appeared in Action Comics #261 (February 1960) and was created by writer Jerry Siegel and artist Jim Mooney.
 He was the pet of Supergirl, in her identity as Linda Lee.